-When it comes to managers' decisions in the discussion of the success of faithful representation, Donegan and Sunder (1989) and Bushman and Indjejikian (1993) agree on the presumption that we know, or are able to know \\the truth\\ (and therefore we can also theorise about how \\non-faithful representations\\ or \\distorted\\ representations perform).
-One could imagine that through calculation we come to some kind of truth, but from the perspective of this thesis it is unreasonable to presume that one can judge whether accounting information is \\strue\\ or not.
+When it comes to managers' decisions in the discussion of the success of faithful representation, Donegan and Sunder (1989) and Bushman and Indjejikian (1993) agree on the presumption that we know, or are able to know "the truth" (and therefore we can also theorise about how "non-faithful representations" or "distorted" representations perform).
+One could imagine that through calculation we come to some kind of truth, but from the perspective of this thesis it is unreasonable to presume that one can judge whether accounting information is "true" or not.
 In the thesis' conceptualisation, accounting information is not treated as representations, but as signs.
-This implies that accounting information needs to be decoded in order to assign it a meaning.
-Even though Donegan and Sunder (1989) and Bushman and Indjejikian (1993) argue representational faithfulness not to be a good ideal, they do so by articulating a view where it actually is possible to design a faithful representation.
+This implies that accounting information and Sunder (1989) and Bushman and Indjejikian (1993) argue representational faithfulness not to be a good ideal, they do so by articulating a view where it actually is possible to design a faithful representation.
 This is the point where this thesis suggests it is actually not possible to distinguish "good" accounting information from "bad" accounting information, in terms of its performance relative to an intended purpose.
 The reason is that performance of accounting information is an effect of an assemblage of signs which constitutes its meaning (Deleuze and Guattari, 2004).